oatsvine/googlevoice-gpt-translator/README.md

 # Google Voice GPT Translator

-This repository contains a Python project that interprets Google Voice conversations using a GPT-4 model.
+This repository contains a Python project that interprets Google Voice SMS threads using a GPT-4 model.
 The project listens to incoming and outgoing Google Voice messages and translates them via the GPT-4 model.

-This is a utilitarian approach that binds a GPT conversation to the selected Google Voice message thread UI.
+This is a utilitarian approach that launches the Google Voice UI, allowing to authenticate and select a message thread in a low-tech manner.
+It uses [chatgpt-wrapper](https://github.com/mmabrouk/chatgpt-wrapper) as a stateful client for the GPT-4 API.

+Functionally, it expects the selected message thread to be between two interlocutors writing in their respective languages.
+It'll detect the languages of each incoming and outcoing messages.
+You may simply leave this script running on your Linux host, and do the text messaging with the Google Voice app.

 ## Getting Started